JenieX/my-user-js/src/user-js/ig-unlock-images/README.md

 This user script unlocks the context menu on Instagram images, allowing you to save or copy the image, open it in a new tab, and more.

+It's worth noting that the main focus of this userscript is the direct pages of users, as that's how the author is used to using Instagram.
+While it should work on the main page of Instagram and the single posts pages, it may have some issues there.

 ## Installation

 To use this script, you'll need the Violentmonkey extension installed in your browser.
 The script has been tested on both Chrome and Edge with [Violentmonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag).